AllanKirui/vue-movies/README.md

 Screenshot of the **Homepage** running on my **Local Development Server**.

-- When you first visit the site, you get directed to the **Homepage** which holds content for **Movies**.
+- When you first visit the site, you get directed to the Homepage which holds content for Movies.
-- At the very top, there's the **Nav** which contains:
+- At the very top, there's the nav which contains:
-  - a **Burger** to open the **Menu**
+  - a burger to open the menu.
   - navigation links to switch between the different sides of the site.
-The Movies side being the default active side.
+The Movies side being the default side.
   - a mini search bar which can be used to search for Movies/TV Shows depending on the active side of the site.
 It returns a limited number of search results, providing the option to view more results.
-- Below the Nav, you can see a showcase of Movies comprised of a select number of Movies and below it is a list of Movies.
+- Below the nav, you can see a showcase of Movies comprised of a select number of Movies and below it is a list of Movies.
-- By default, the category showing is the **Popular** category.
+- By default, the category shown is the popular category.

 ---